 Rupture of the tendon usually occurs at either the musculotendinous junction or the LHBT origin near the supraglenoid tubercle.
 Just as in cases of LHB tendinitis, most ruptures occur in association with other shoulder pathologies.
 The most common cause of secondary LHBT rupture is rotator cuff injuries.
 The pathophysiology of secondary rupture is appreciated due to the loss of the protective role of the rotator cuff in protecting the LHBT from the coracoacromial arch.
 Primary LHBT rupture occurs at a similar rate to its primary LHB tendinitis counterpart pathology, about 5% of all total cases in each group.

 Osseous and soft tissue anatomic variables can influence the inherent stability of the LHBT and soft tissue pulley system.
 Compromise to the soft tissue pulley system can be found in at least 4 different types of lesions.
-As early as the 1920s, soft tissue injury sequences have been proposed by various investigators and shoulder surgeons.
+As early as the 1920s, various investigators and shoulder surgeons have proposed soft tissue injury sequences.

 Bennett’s classification system subdivides biceps soft tissue pulley lesions into types I to V.